This summer, join the Columbans in Washington, D.C to learn about how you can become a better advocate for social justice.

 - Cost: $250.00*

 - *Similar to a "mission trip," the Columban Center asks that participants fundraise a portion of the cost of the program.
-We believe this is an excellent opportunity to get your faith or other community involved in your trip.
 If you would like to brainstorm fundraising ideas with our office, please feel free to contact Wesley Cocozello at firstname.lastname@example.org.

 - The Columban Center will pay for each participant's airfare to and from Washington, D.C.